 Floor-to-ceiling wood paneling wasn't cutting it in this master bedroom.
 Even with a second-floor sliding door, the dark wood walls dimmed the room.
-New lighting and a clean slate were in order to brighten the bedroom.
+New bedroom lighting ideas and a clean slate were in order to brighten the bedroom.
 Once they nixed the dated walls, the results were like night and day.

 After: Neutral and Natural

 The soft, bright whites of this master suite completely counter the room's original dark hues.
 After pulling up the carpet, they discovered beautiful wood floors, which they painted white and finished with a shiny top coat.
 To keep the floors from looking too cold, two small rugs sit on either side of the bed, welcoming warm feet first thing every morning.
 A variety of natural elements supplies the rest of the soothing color palette.

 Before: Flat and Matte, Meet Metallic

 Bland simply won't do for a master suite.
 Plain walls and early '90s sconces only emphasize this bedroom's dated decor.
 With such little personality, you could hardly see the difference between this space and a hotel bedroom!
-A hint of glamour was in order to take the space from drab to divine.
+A hint of glamor was in order to take the bedroom from drab to divine.

 After: Flat and Matte, Meet Metallic